pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

      110     0010
      111     1000

 The picture shows a 3 layer network.
 (In the book this would be 4 since they count the input as a layer.)
 It is a 3-2-4 network.
 Each layer has an _input cardinality_ and an _output cardinality_.
-We call the input cardinality _#in_ and the output cardinality _#out_ in this blog, you will seem them used often.
+We call the input cardinality _#in_ and the output cardinality _#out_, you will see them used quite often so try to understand how they relate.

-The picture has a table where a cell holds the _weight_ of an input _j_ to a neuron _k_ in that layer.
+The picture has a _table_ where each cell holds the _weight_ of an input _j_ to a neuron _k_ in that layer.
 Not shown in the picture is the _bias_ that each neuron also has.
-For the input, a neuron multiplies each input with its special weight and sums them together and then adds the bias.
-We add to _z_, which we can call the raw input value.
+For the input, a neuron multiplies each input with its special dedicated weight and then sums them together after which it adds the bias.
+The result is called _z_, which we can call the _raw input value_.

 I never really had any experience with matrix multiplications so I had to follow some courses on [Khan academy](https://www.khanacademy.org/math/precalculus/precalc-matrices) to get up to speed.
 Amazing stuff!
 When you structure your matrices and vectors correctly, you can do most of this weight multiplication and bias addition in two operations.
 If _W_ is the weight matrix, _b_ the bias vector, and _a_ is the input vector then we can say: